 Underwriters Laboratories Testing Program

 In 2009, Rawal Devices contracted with Underwriters Laboratories’ HVAC Testing Facility in Plano, Texas.
-We secured a third-party evaluation of the APR Control against similar performance demands for a standard (straight) cooling system and a system with simple hot gas bypass part-load control.
+We secured a third-party evaluation of the APR Control against similar performance demands for a standard (single stage) cooling system and a system with simple hot gas bypass part-load control.

 The testing consisted of a single unit with an APR Control added to the refrigeration circuit.
 On the same unit, in order to conduct additional testing, a standard hot-gas bypass (HGBP) was also installed.
-Depending on the condition being evaluated, the unit operated without either valve open, with the APR Control open, or with the HGBP open.
+Depending on the condition being evaluated, the unit operated with

 The testing demonstrated that the APR Control is an efficient and cost-effective solution to many common HVAC performance limitations.
 We found the following: